MrezaSherkati/MRSherkati/index.md

 **Machine Learning Research Group, K.N.Toosi University of Technology &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Tehran, Iran**
 Research Assistant, Sep 2016 - Present
 - Worked on the project "Playing an Atari game using Deep Reinforcement Learning approach".
-Advisor:
-Seyed Hossein Khasteh.
+Advisor: Seyed Hossein Khasteh.
+- Worked on the project "Using Q-Learning method in finding the best route in a dynamically changing network".
+Advisor: Seyed Hossein Khasteh.
+- Worked on the project "Using Q-Learning method in finding the best route to the outside of a house".
+Advisor: Seyed Hossein Khasteh.

 ## Teaching Experience